201-Final-Group/mc-exercise/FUBAR.md

 This is what Bob and Carol did on Carol's computer on feature 3

-Bob and Alice on Alice's computer.
+Bob and Alice on Alice's computer 3